This article was written by Ha Nguyen, RDN for Healthie.

 In light of the graduation season, I wanted to share my personal experience to the graduating class of 2016.

-Nutrition students and dietetic interns, don’t hesitate to email me personally if you questions I can help with: email@example.com.
+Nutrition students and dietetic interns, don’t hesitate to reach out if you have any questions we can help with!